Mirtogenol as a natural

 Mirtogenol is a patented combination of standardized bilberry extract (Mirtoselect) and French maritime pine bark extract (Pycnogenol).
 The standard dose is 120 mg per tablet, comprising 80 mg Mirtoselect and 40 mg Pycnogenol.

 Mirtoselect is the extract for the bilberry Vaccinium myrtillus L. (a cousin of the blueberry), which is only fresh harvested during the ripening period from July to September.
-It contains over 36% anthocyanins, and is very rich in antioxidants.
+Mirtoselect and other good quality bilberry extracts are standardised to contain 36% anthocyanins, which are strong antioxidants.

 Pycnogenol is the purest form of of the maritime pine bark (Pinus pinaster) extract.
 There are stringent requirements for its production, so that the result is a pure extract that does not contain any residual pesticide or solvents.
-It is standardized to contain 70% procyanidin, which is a powerful antioxidant.
+It is standardized to contain 70% proanthocyanidins, which are also powerful antioxidants.

 Both are known for their ability to improve healthy blood flow to the eye and other parts of the body, by increasing the production of endogenous nitric oxide.